raystack/firehose/docs/docs/guides/create_firehose.md

 - This sink will generate bigquery schema from protobuf message schema and update bigquery table with the latest generated schema.
 - The protobuf message of a `google.protobuf.Timestamp` field might be needed when table partitioning is enabled.
 - Google cloud credential with some bigquery permission is required to run this sink.

+If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)